moxystudio/node-proper-lockfile/README.md

 When a lock is successfully acquired, the lockfile's `mtime` (modified time) is periodically updated to prevent staleness.
 This allows to effectively check if a lock is stale by checking its `mtime` against a stale threshold.
 If the update of the mtime fails several times, the lock might be compromised.

 Additionally a unique id is generated for each lock which is then stored on a file that lives inside the lockfile.
-This unique id is compared each time the lockfile's `mtime` is updated.
-This improves the compromised check because it detects cases in which two locks are acquired over the same file.
-This is rare, but can happen if someone manually deletes the lockfile within the update delay of the current owner.
+This unique id is compared each time the lockfile's `mtime` is updated, improving compromised check robustness.

+### When can a lock be compromised?

+1. When the `lockfile` is manually deleted and the update of the lock `mtime` then fails with ENOENT
+2. When the `lockfile` is manually deleted and someone else acquires the lock within the update period
+3. When different `stale` and/or `update` configurations are being used for the same file
+4. When the update of the `lockfile` took longer than the `stale` threshold

+As you can see, all these points are originated from human intervention, except point `4` which is unlikely to happen unless you block the event loop for high periods of times or the `fs` calls are really slow.

 ### Comparison